 We usually use our Thoroughbred for the up-grader or base of our sport horse- it is traditional after all, but it is not our only choice and you can get the speed, stamina and athletic prowess from one of our other racehorses.

-The skill and ability that the modern Standardbred has demonstrated in harness has eclipsed its saddle uses, but in the first half of the 20th century it was also shown as a combination horse, a gaited saddle horse and a "walk, trot, canter" horse in horse shows.
+The skill and ability that the modern Standardbred has demonstrated in harness racing has eclipsed its saddle uses in our minds, but in the first half of the 20th century it was also shown as a combination horse, a gaited saddle horse and a "walk, trot, canter" horse in horse shows and still used as a Hunter.
 In addition it was one of the chosen breeds from which the cavalry picked its breeding stock for the production of both the cavalry mount and its international sport horse.

 The greatest American 3-day event horse was a little mare named Jenny Camp who won the individual silver and team gold medals in the 1932 Olympics and she came back in 1936 to take the individual silver again.
 Jenny was 3/4 Thoroughbred and 1/4 was Standardbred.
 This sport success was not a fluke as her full brother Don R was on the 1932 Olympic jump team.
 Standardbred mares were a top choice for crossing on the Remount Thoroughbred stallions.